tytydraco/yessleep/out/The_Chanting_In_The_Woods_Remastered.md

 Back then, I used to wander and play in those woods without a second thought.

-"My mom and dad divorced when I was a baby, and my mom won full custody
+"My mom and Jessica were the closest people in my life my Mother did everything she could to protect me and Jessica wasn’t just my friend Jessica and I were like siblings

 “I live with my mother most days and most nights; it was just the two of us.”